mrRachar/PyPMEWS/README.md

 A python implementation of the Pattern Matching and Extraction With Strings system.

 #### TLDR;
 Regex with a twist.
-Capture repeated groups if you want, and more consistant characters and meanings.
+Capture repeated groups if you want, and more consistent characters and meanings.

 ##### Important!
 Implementation essentially completed, but 100% Python implementation means it mightn't be the fastest module you've seen (see below).